sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ## Testing Requirements/Design ##

 - Migrate existing Private Link tests to use ENI Forwarding Approach.
-Until HaMgrd is available, test should write to the ENI_DASH_FORWARD_TABLE
+Until HaMgrd is available, test should write to the DASH_ENI_FORWARD_TABLE
 - Add individual test cases which verify forwarding to remote endpoint and also Tunnel Termination.
 This should not require HA availability
-- HA test cases should work by just writing the expected configuration to ENI_DASH_FORWARD_TABLE
+- HA test cases should work by just writing the expected configuration to DASH_ENI_FORWARD_TABLE

 ## Open/Action items - if any ##